 7. Arm yourself with the tools you need.
 Cash in your wallet?
 Check.
 Phone charged?
 Check.
 What about weather-appropriate clothes, comfortable shoes or a blanket to sit on?
 These items can be the difference between a good experience and a great experience.
-We’ve also seen some pretty clever reusable grocery box-bags in hand for holding multiple food items in a flat surface, or some attendees who bring reusable containers with lids.
+We’ve also seen some pretty clever reusable grocery box-bags in hand for holding multiple food items in a flat surface, or some attendees who bring reusable cutlery.

 6. Divide and conquer.
 Between you and your friends, figure out which trucks everyone wants to eat at, divvy up the cash and orders in pairs or smaller groups, and pick a meeting point to bring the grub back to.

 5. Be patient and friendly.
 It’s busy, it’s crowded, it’s loud.
 We don’t like long line-ups either, but what really sours the experience for everyone is the guy or gal in the lineup who is constantly remarking at how they can’t believe they have to wait in a line.
 Kindness is totally contagious, so if it looks like the person in front or behind you is also a little tired from standing in line, don’t be afraid to be friendly.
 Chances are pretty good you’ve got something in common – after all, you’re both in line for the same good food!